Celebrating and recording invertebrates in the North Pennines.

 Training for volunteers

 To help broaden our knowledge in the North Pennines, we want to develop people’s expertise in some important and accessible groups of invertebrates.
 This year we are offering further training for beginners plus intermediate level training for those ready to progress to the next stage.
-There will be a number of training workshops which will be paired with field trips and surveys to help people improve their practical skills.
+There are a number of training workshops, paired with field trips and surveys to help people improve their practical skills.
 To book on our identification workshops, please visit our events page.
 Additional activities and field trips will be announced through our monthly newsletter.
 To receive a copy of this, all you need to do is register with WildWatch.